-JUSTICE GORSUCH first suggests that we should remand for the District Court to conduct "in camera review of any evidence the government might wish to present to substantiate its privilege claim."
-Post, at 24.
-It is true that sometimes a court must personally review the evidence at issue in order to assess the Government's assertion of the state secrets privilege.
-See Reynolds, 345 U.S., at 10.
-However, additional judicial probing is inappropriate here for two reasons taken together.
-First, for the reasons explained above, the CIA Director's affidavit, together with the lack of contrary evidence, is sufficient to "satisfy [us] ... that there is a reasonable danger that compulsion of the [privileged evidence will expose . . . matters which, in the interest of national security, should not be divulged."
+evidence will expose . . . matters which, in the interest of national security, should not be divulged."
 Ibid.
-Second, the necessity of additional judicial probing depends, as we have explained, on Zubaydah's need for the information he seeks.
+Second. the necessity of additional judicial probing depends, as we have explained, on Zubaydah's need for the information he seeks.
 We have explained that much of that information is already publicly available from other sources.
-Supra, The public availability of information concerning Zubaydah's treatment diminishes his need for the discovery he seeks from Mitchell and Jessen, and thus for further judicial probing of the Government's privilege claim.
+Supra, at 200-201.
+The public availability of information concerning Zubaydah's treatment diminishes his need for the discovery he seeks from Mitchell and Jessen, and thus for further judicial probing of the Government's privilege claim.
 See Reynolds, 345 U.S., at 11 ("necessity [is] greatly minimized by an available alternative").
 Zubaydah's need for information about his treatment may be further diminished by the Government's representation that (subject to a security review) it will allow Zubaydah "to send a declaration that could be transmitted to Polish prosecutors."
 Letter from B. Fletcher, Acting Solicitor General, to S. Harris, Clerk of Court 3 (Oct.
 15, 2021).
 And, as we just said, Zubaydah's counsel stated at oral argument: "We know where Abu Zubaydah was.
 We want to establish how he was treated there."
 Tr. of Oral Arg.
 44.

-Alternatively, both JUSTICE KAGAN and JUSTICE GORSUCH suggest that even if "the existence [or nonexistence] of a detention site in Poland really does qualify as a state secret," we should nonetheless remand so that discovery may continue on a different topic: Zubaydah's treatment from "December 2002 through September 2003 and without reference to geography."
-Post, at 24 (GORSUCH, J., dissenting); see also post, at 2-5 (KAGAN, J., concurring in part and dissenting in part).
+Alternatively, both Justice Kagan and Justice Gorsuch suggest that even if "the existence [or nonexistence] of a detention site in Poland really does qualify as a state secret," we should nonetheless remand so that discovery may continue on a different topic: Zubaydah's treatment from "December 2002 through September 2003 and without reference to geography."
+Post, at 260 (Gorsuch, J., dissenting); see also post, at 235-237 (Kagan, J., concurring in part and dissenting in part).
 In their view, "familiar judicial tools," such as protective orders and code names, would be adequate to protect against the possibility of an "inadvertent disclosur[e]" of privileged information.
-Post, at 25 (opinion of GORSUCH, J.); see also post, at 3-4 (opinion of KAGAN, J.).
+Post, at 261 (opinion of Gorsuch, J.); see also post, at 236-237 (opinion of Kagan, J.).

 Unfortunately, this suggestion ignores the nature of the specific discovery requests at issue here.
 It may well be that such techniques have successfully prevented the disclosure of classified information in previous litigation on related subject matter.
-See post, at 25-26 (opinion of GORSUCH, J.) (describing protective measures used to prevent disclosure of classified information in United States v.
+See post, at 261 (opinion of Gorsuch, J.) (describing protective measures used to prevent disclosure of classified information in United States v.
 Khalid Shaikh Mohammad and Salim v.
 Mitchell, No. 2:15-cv-286 (ED Wash.)).
 But the nature of this case (an exclusively discovery-related proceeding aimed at producing evidence for use by Polish criminal investigators) and the specific discovery requests before us convince us that these techniques would not be effective here.
 In particular, as we have already explained, both the subpoena's language and the Ninth Circuit's decision are such that any response to Zubaydah's discovery requests would inevitably tend to confirm or deny whether the CIA operated a detention site located in Poland.
-Supra, at 8.
+Supra, at 206-207.
 All this is true regardless of protective measures that might be employed by the courts below.
 Of course, we need not and do not here decide whether a different discovery request filed by Zubaydah might avoid the problems that preclude further litigation regarding the requests at issue here.